 First Prize Winner of the NAWG 2013 Open Short Story Competition

 Below is the winning entry.
-To view the full list of competition results, click here.
+You can also view the full list of competition results.

 Jack in the Hedge by Petra McQueen

 Cosmo stood on the empty platform.
 He waited for the train to move and reveal Magda waving excitedly at him.
 But there wasn't even a platform on the other side of the track, only great bunches of Alliara Petiolata growing through the railings.
 The sight of the plants reminded Cosmo of how long it had been since he'd lived in the country.
 It was only two days since he boarded his flight but already he felt nostalgic for New York and its solidity.
 In this small corner of England, the man-made structures – the platform, the little redbrick booking hall, and even the track itself – seemed subservient to nature.
 Weeds sprouted and paint was flaking, giving up its smoothness to the rain and frost.
 He shuddered and felt he needed to wash, or at least lay his forehead against something hard and solid.

 Tightening his stomach muscles, Cosmo dismissed the feeling and looked around.
 Where was Magda?
 He listened for a moment, hoping to hear her heels striking the pavement, moving towards him, but there was only birdsong.
 He drew up the handle on his suitcase and walked towards a little wooden gate.
 There were three cars parked in the gravel car park, but there were no people.
 It was as though Cosmo had landed at the last place on earth.
 Why did Magda live in such a place?
 She was surely better suited to London.
 He had never asked, but then he couldn't remember having a serious conversation with her.
 They only met face to face for four days six months ago.
 And what did they talk about on the phone?
 Sex, mainly.

 His mobile vibrated in his pocket startling him.
 It was Magda.
 "Hello!" he said.